donovanh/vision.rodeo/content/blog/hello/hello.md

 Apple's Vision Pro combines the highest fidelity of passthrough video, with state of the art eye tracking, and a (hopefully) expansive array of applications.

+## So what's this blog about?

+I'm interested in exploring what this new platform offers, from a developer's perspective.
+I'd like to ask questions such as how we build spatial experiences, what makes a good Vision Pro app, and how we find inspiration as this platform emerges.

+I have a lot to learn and I find blogging about it can be a great way to reinforce my learning.
+It's fun too.

 Time will tell if the device is worth the asking price.
 Developers will explore the capabilities and build apps to see what it can do.
 I'm excited to be in a position to learn how to build apps for this platform, and I'll continue documenting this journey here.